 From there we get into the what to do about it.
 Perhaps there is a significant life change that you need help moving through.
 We might talk about specific techniques to help you reengage with aspects of yourself or life that provide you with a sense of meaning or satisfaction.

-Cognitive Behavioral Therapy (CBT): Helping you identify negative thought patterns and replace them with healthier, more adaptive ways of thinking.
+Cognitive behavioral therapy (CBT) supports you in identifying unhelpful thought patterns and shifting them toward more balanced, adaptive ways of thinking.

 Getting Started